 Flourishing Ritual Baths with yellow flowers

-Generally performed by healers or some type of shaman, who bathes people with an infusion of branches, plants, and exotic flowers to cleanse themselves of bad energies spiritually.
-This purifying liquid is sprayed from head to toe while the healer or shaman pronounces words that invoke protection and good omens.
+This ritual is generally performed by healers or some type of shaman, who bathes people with petals, leaves and flowers to cleanse them of negative energies.
+It is complemented by incense and other ritual items, while the healer or shaman pronounces words that invoke protection and good omens.

 Flowering Baths | TreXperience